SIAM-TheLegend/sound-mcp/README.md

 ## Acknowledgments

-- Cursor AI team for the SDK
+- The AI agent developers for their contributions
 - The open-source audio libraries used in this project